LauritzR/PDF-Merger/README.md

 # PDF-Merger
-A python script to merge concatenate PDFs.
+A python script for concatenating PDFs.
 Can be used for e-books, lecture slides etc.

 ## How to use
 Put all your PDF files in one directory. <br>